 Al-Shorbaji et al. (2015: xvi) have shown that TELTA is no better and no worse than traditional learning with regard to knowledge and skill acquisition.
 Nonetheless, they highlight that students have reported ease of access, flexibility, portability, improved student-teacher contact and discussions, and increased discussions with peers as the major advantages with regard to how they experience TELTA.

 Several authors have highlighted that TELTA can also have limitations in achieving the above advantages.
 For example, a systematic review by Childs et al. (2005) highlights poorly designed teaching packages, inadequate technology and lack of skills, a need for a component of face-to-face teaching, and the intensive nature of e-learning with lack of protected time as the major barriers to effective use of TELTA.
-Wright (2014) highlights five major barriers to the use of technology for teaching within the developing world and the *Global South.
+Wright (2014) highlights five major barriers to the use of technology for teaching within the developing world and the Global South.
 These include electrical power limitations, internet connectivity and bandwidth issues, training and professional development of educators, respect and better pay for teachers (valuing of teachers), and the sustainability of implementations (Wright 2014).

 The existence of the above barriers is outweighed by the fact that TELTA allows for the combination of hands-on, skills-based training as well as self-directed, knowledge-based learning (Al-Shorbaji et al. 2015: xiii).
 The latter accords well with what was once said by Confucius – “I hear, I forget.
 I see and I remember.
 I do and I understand.”
 (Shelly et al. 2004: 6.46).
 The use of TELTA creates a platform for learning by doing for leaners.
 In addition, Al-Shorbaji et al. (2015: xiii) highlight that TELTA may: